cloudmesh/cloudmesh-slurm/README.md

 cluster, including manager and workers, separated by comma using a parameterized naming scheme.

+The user can also specify a `--partition` parameter, as in `--partition=mycluster`, to personalize the name of the partition.

 The command will take a long time to finish.
 It may appear to not progress at certain points, but please be patient.
 However they will last hopefully not longer than 45 minutes.
 The reason this takes such